-In fall 2020, The Common, in partnership with the DISQUIET International Literary Program in Lisbon, will publish a portfolio from and about the Lusosphere: Portugal and its colonial and linguistic diaspora, including writers from and works about the many countries and communities that make up this diverse diaspora.
+In fall 2020, The Common, in partnership with the DISQUIET International Literary Program in Lisbon, will publish a portfolio from the Lusosphere: Portugal and its colonial and linguistic diaspora.
+We hope to include writers from and works about the many countries and communities that make up this diverse diaspora.
 Writers need not speak Portuguese or live in a Portuguese-speaking country to submit.

 We seek pieces in the genres of fiction, nonfiction, poetry, and hybrid works.
 Pieces may be written originally in English or Portuguese.
 If written originally in Portuguese, please provide an English-language sample of at least 30% of the piece.

 Submissions open July 1 and close on November 15, 2019.
 Early submissions are very much encouraged, as we will accept pieces until the portfolio is full.

 “This is what I live for: friendship and the things of the spirit.”
 Alberto de Lacerda often repeated this refrain to his friends.
 Friendship meant kinship, connection, and community.
 The things of the spirit were poetry, literature, art, dance—the myriad expressions of the spiritual and transcendent Alberto sought, and lived by, his whole life.

 Such values perhaps couldn’t lead to anything but an intercontinental life.

 Being Portuguese and Canadian, I’m always looking for literature about the Portuguese immigrant experience in North America.
 So I eagerly anticipated the acclaimed Canadian writer Anthony de Sa’s new novel, Kicking the Sky, which weaves the fictional lives of several families in the Portuguese immigrant community in Toronto with a particularly gruesome true crime story.